tensorflow/models/official/vision/MODEL_GARDEN.md

 Please review the terms and conditions made available by the third parties before using the data.

+⚠️ Disclaimer: Checkpoints are based on training with publicly available datasets.
+Some datasets contain limitations, including non-commercial use limitations.
+Please review terms and conditions made available by third parties before using models and datasets provided.

 ## Introduction

 TF-Vision modeling library for computer vision provides a collection of